 Once a marketer has a clear picture of their stack, what should they do next to make sure that they have the right products in the stack?

-Frequently the first question marketers ask of us is: “What tools should I use in my stack?”
-There’s no easy or formulaic answer to this question since marketing technology stacks are snowflakes—each one is different from the next, and with thousands of products to choose from, there are millions of possible combinations.
+Frequently, the first question marketers ask of us is: “What tools should I use in my stack?”
+There’s no easy or formulaic answer to this question, because marketing technology stacks are snowflakes — each one is different from the next, and with thousands of products to choose from, there are millions of possible combinations.
 The actual key to success in deciding which tools to use is to align technology requirements with business and marketing goals.

-As you begin to think about your stack strategy, start by identifying the business and marketing objectives that you are trying to achieve, and then define and map the marketing functions that will need to be supported by technology for each objective.
-From there you can define the technology requirements needed to support the marketing functions, which in turn will lead you to the type of product that you need to acquire.
+Once you have your data strategy and anchor platforms defined, you can begin to think about your greater stack strategy.
+Start by identifying the specific business and marketing objectives that you are trying to achieve, and then define and map the marketing functions that will need to be supported by technology for each objective.
+From there, you can define the technology requirements needed to support the marketing functions; which, in turn, will lead you to the type of product that you need to acquire.